Clean Architecture: Building Software That Survives Change

 But in real life, these utilities permeate everything.

+Your logging system affects controllers and use cases.
 Your validation framework interacts with both API models and domain entities.
+Your cryptography or hashing utilities might be used anywhere.

 So, how do we visualize that?